miklevin/MikeLev.in/roadmap.md

 - **SEO Optimization**:
   Leverage my SEO expertise to optimize the site for search engines, using structured data, meta tags, and internal linking.
 This will ensure the content reaches a broader audience and ranks well.
   *Priority: Medium* | *Timeline: Ongoing*

 ---

+## Content Extraction Tools

+- **Develop Subjector (Subject Matter Extractor)**:
+  Enhance `iterate_ollama.py` to identify and extract well-addressed but buried topics from stream-of-consciousness posts, transforming them into standalone articles.
+This tool will help surface valuable technical content that deserves its own dedicated space.
+  *Priority: High* | *Timeline: Q2 2025*

+- **Build Book Extractor**:
+  Create a specialized extractor that identifies book-worthy content and potential chapters from blog posts, helping organize material for future publications.
+This will assist in transforming blog content into structured book material.
+  *Priority: Medium* | *Timeline: Q2 2025*

+- **Create Poetry Extractor**:
+  Develop a tool to identify and extract poetic content and rhythmic passages from posts, preserving the creative elements that emerge during stream-of-consciousness writing.
+This will help surface and showcase the artistic side of technical content.
+  *Priority: Low* | *Timeline: Q2-Q3 2025*

+- **Refine Extracted Content**:
+  Implement a secondary processing phase that takes extracted content and refines it using AI, ensuring consistent quality and style across automatically generated articles and segments.
+This includes adding proper metadata, tags, and cross-references.
+  *Priority: High* | *Timeline: Q3 2025*

+---